rajuaiml777/Mr.HelpMate-AI/README.md

 4. Generate answers using the retrieved information and the generation model.
 5. Experiment with different strategies and models to optimize performance.

+## Contribution
+Contributions of any kind are welcome.

 ### Acknowledgements

 - OpenAI for providing access to advanced text embedding and generation models.